Back to Dealfront DigestSales

 Quantifying the demand for your product/solution ensures that you’re on the right track.
 It will also help you avoid investing resources into products that potential customers aren’t ready to buy.

-Investigate market trends to get a clear picture of the demand.
-For instance, while the pandemic did impact the hospitality industry negatively, the e-commerce industry benefited a lot from it, as so many people shifted towards online shopping to avoid contact.
+Investigate market trends to get a clear picture of demand.
+For instance, while the pandemic negatively impacted the hospitality industry, the e-commerce industry benefited greatly, as so many people shifted towards online shopping to avoid contact.
 Understanding market trends will help you make decisions that will improve the success of your product/feature launch.

 Step 4: Clarify your value proposition